Jikiden Reiki; Wellbeing and life Coaching; Holistic Massage and Body Work Therapies.

 Can I eat and drink before and after massage?

-I will not treat anyone who appears intoxicated, and recommend that you do not drink alcohol after your massage as we will have released toxins trapped in the muscle fibres into your system – drinking can make you feel really bad and cause your kidneys a lot of stress.
+I will not treat anyone who appears intoxicated, and recommend that you do not drink alcohol after your massage as we will have released toxins trapped in the muscle fibers into your system – drinking can make you feel really bad and cause your kidneys a lot of stress.
 Eating a large or rich meal prior to a session may result in you not feeling comfortable during the massage, but is not medically contra-indicated.

 Why do you not call you massage therapy a treatment?